jozanza/p8/README.md

 Next run `p8 start -w` to run your cartridge in watch mode to automatically reload as you edit your entry point.
 > :bulb: run ```p8 start --help``` for more info

+Congrats -- now you can use and share modules effectively in PICO-8!
+Go tell you friends :ok_hand:

 ## Usage

+I've covered all the basics.
+Dig into the command line for more tips on usage.

 ```
   Usage: p8 <cmd> [options]